1962 California gubernatorial election: Campaign

 Two weeks after the Republican primary, Shell endorsed Nixon's candidacy.
 Shell had conditioned an endorsement of Nixon on Nixon agreeing to make $200 million in cuts to the state budget and giving conservatives a share of the California delegates to the 1964 Republican National Convention.

 Harold J. Powers, who had dropped out of the Republican primary, endorsed Brown in the general election.

+Earl Warren, a Republican serving as Chief Justice of the United States and former governor of California, had long had a political feud with Nixon, despite Nixon and Warren being from the same state and the same party.
+Warren posed for photos with Brown, and told the press what a great job Brown was doing.
+Warren also had his son, Earl Jr., stump across the state for Brown and against Nixon.